Ameelio/readme/overview.md

 # Project Overview

 If you look at the GitHub Organization, you'll see a number of projects.
-We're taking an semi-API Driven Development approach with most of the projects, except for the official Ameelio website which will be a single application.

-This README isn't meant to be a complete design document (yet), but should give you an overview of the projects that we'll be working on.
-Also note that besides the demo, none of these projects have been started.
-Don't feel too intimidated by that though, because it's a good chance to be a part of the true beginnings of Ameelio and gain experience doing this sort of development from start to finish (or from start to maintain).
+This README isn't meant to be a complete design document, but should give you an overview of the projects that we'll be working on.

 # Projects